MartaM3/fintech-onboarding-funnel-analytics/README.md

 This project is intentionally built as a **portfolio-ready analytics case study**: it includes synthetic data generation, event-level data, SQL queries, Python analysis, data quality checks, a simple prioritisation model, opportunity sizing, visual outputs, tests, and a Streamlit dashboard.

 > **Important:** all data is synthetic.
-No real customer, company, banking, or Revolut data is used.
+No real customer, company or banking data is used.

 ---